flux-framework/rfc/spec_28.rst

 raise a fatal exception on the job.
 The scheduler SHALL then be prepared to process ``sched.free`` request(s) involving these resources.

-Once the subtracted resources are free, the scheduler SHALL send a ``resource.release`` request to the flux-core resource module (see below).
+As the subtracted resources become free, the scheduler SHALL send a ``resource.release`` request to the flux-core resource module (see below).

 The scheduler SHOULD re-evaluate the satisfiability of all jobs in its